Coefficient Giving: Air Quality

-This portfolio is dedicated to addressing global catastrophic risks — threats that have the potential to "kill enough people to threaten civilization as we know it".

-Across the portfolio as a whole, much of Coefficient Giving's grantmaking is focused on research, policy advocacy, and capacity-building efforts (e.g. helping people find jobs where they can work full-time on global catastrophic risk mitigation, or building up related academic fields).

-Biosecurity and pandemic preparedness
+Biosecurity and Pandemic Preparedness

 Coefficient Giving's work on biosecurity and pandemic preparedness includes support for disease surveillance, restrictions on gain-of-function research, and the development of next-generation personal protective equipment.

 Notable grantees include the Bipartisan Commission on Biodefense, the Johns Hopkins Center for Health Security, and the World Health Organization.

-Coefficient Giving's Biosecurity and Pandemic Preparedness team helped to convene a group of scientists to discuss potential risks from the creation of mirror bacteria.
-This work was eventually published in Science.
+Program staff at the Biosecurity and Pandemic Preparedness Fund helped to convene a group of scientists to discuss potential risks from the creation of mirror bacteria.
+This work was published in Science in December 2024.

-Some have claimed that by "flooding" money into biosecurity, Coefficient Giving is "absorbing much of the field's experienced research capacity, focusing the attention of experts on this narrow, extremely unlikely, aspect of biosecurity risk" (i.e., biological global catastrophic risks).
+In 2019, Filippa Lentzos argued in the Bulletin of the Atomic Scientists that by "flooding" money into biosecurity, Open Philanthropy was "absorbing much of the field's experienced research capacity, focusing the attention of experts on this narrow, extremely unlikely, aspect of biosecurity risk" (i.e., biological global catastrophic risks).

+Effective Giving and Careers

+The Effective Giving and Careers Fund aims to "empower people to use their careers and donations to help others as much as possible."
+It supports organizations that encourage impact-focused career choices and charitable donations.

+Notable grantees include Founders Pledge and Giving What We Can.

+Farm Animal Welfare

+The Farm Animal Welfare Fund supports reforming practices on factory farms, developing technologies to reduce animal pain and suffering, and promoting the development and adoption of alternative proteins in hopes of reducing meat consumption.

+In 2021, Vox described the organization as "the world's biggest funder of farm animal welfare."